-How to connect the jumpers.
+How to connect jumpers.
 Up or down?

-Careful, though.
+Caution, however.
 If the sound does not change, the following aspects should also be considered:

-For an uncompromising choice, Ricable proposes his jumpers Dedalus e Invictuswith the first optimized also for the Magnus series or other less valuable speaker cables.
-These are available in fork/fork as well as fork/banana version.
-It is also possible request a custom length.
-As for the speaker cables, however, the choice is more varied and takes the four, now classic, seriesRicable, namely Primus, Magnus, Dedalus e Invictus.
+For a choice without compromise, Ricable offers its jumpers Dedalus e Invictuswith the former also optimised for the Magnus series or other lesser speaker cables.
+These are available in fork/fork as well as fork/banana versions.
+It is also possible to request a custom length.
+As far as speaker cables are concerned, on the other hand, the choice is more varied and takes up the four, now classic, series Ricable, i.e. Primus, Magnus, Dedalus e Invictus.